 Dental implants, on the other hand, tend to be customized so they look like natural teeth; of course, the patient has control over how white they want the crown of their dental implant to look.
 Dental implants are rarely used to address issues that are only cosmetic, and so the focus will always be on making sure the core function of your teeth and jaw are restored as opposed to just their aesthetic appeal.

 Veneers usually last 10 years, though porcelain veneers that are well taken care of can last upwards of 15 to 20 years.
 Regardless of what your veneers are made of or how well you take care of them, you will eventually need to replace them.
 While replacing one veneer isn’t a problem for most patients financially, replacing a full set can become financially prohibitive quickly.

 In contrast, dental implants are permanent, which means they are meant to last forever.
 Once the procedure is paid for, there are no replacements or scheduled adjustments that patients need to budget for.

 If you compare the national average cost of dental implants to the average cost of veneers, it looks like dental implants are far more expensive.
 However, given dental implants and veneers serve vastly different purposes, it is meaningless to base a decision on whether to get veneers or dental implants based on their individual costs.
 Veneers are used to improve the appearance of teeth, while dental implants are used to address core oral health issues to restore natural function.
 Given the importance of dental implants for overall health, we’ve strived hard to make our dental implants as competitive in pricing as possible.
-Namely, our all-on-4 dental implant (which replaces an entire arch of teeth) is priced at $14,950/arch, which is backed by our lowest price guarantee and lifetime warranty.
+Namely, our 4-on-1 full arch dental implant (which replaces an entire arch of teeth) is priced at $14,950/arch, which is backed by our lowest price guarantee and lifetime warranty.

 Dental implants are a great solution to a variety of dental issues.
 Here are some of the best reasons to get dental implants: